lasinducharith/puppet-vm-deployment/README.md

     [puppet_home]/hieradata/dev/wso2/wso2am/1.9.0
     ````

-6. Update server configuration details in server_configs.txt.
+6. Update server configuration details in server_configs.conf.
 You can include details of each server instance, starting from a new line

     ````
     #instance_ip,product_name,product_version,product_profile,environment